ckswilliams/modOpenREM/docs/upgrade-offline.rst

 * Back up your database

-    * For PostgreSQL you can refer to :ref:`backup-psql-db`
+    * For PostgreSQL on linux you can refer to :ref:`backup-psql-db`
+    * For PostgreSQL on Windows you can refer to :doc:`backupRestorePostgreSQL`
     * For a non-production SQLite3 database, simply make a copy of the database file

 * Stop any Celery workers